T10 Working Drafts

 SCSI-2 Technical Information Bulletin about Logging Operations.

-The above link retrieves the final T10 committee draft.
-Please contact Global Engineering Documents (800-854-7179 or +1-303-792-2181) and ask for Global SCSI-2 Technical Information Bulletin #1 to purchase the official Technical Information Bulletin.
+The above document is a final T10 committee working draft.
+Only T10 members are permitted to access this document.
+Other people may purchase the approved technical information bulletin through Global Engineering Documents (800-854-7179 or +1-303-792-2181).
+Ask for Global SCSI-2 Technical Information Bulletin #1 to purchase this document.

 SCSI-2 Technical Information Bulletin about Tape Partition Management.

-The above link retrieves the final T10 committee draft.
-Please contact Global Engineering Documents (800-854-7179 or +1-303-792-2181) and ask for Global SCSI-2 Technical Information Bulletin #2 to purchase the official Technical Information Bulletin.
+The above document is a final T10 committee working draft.
+Only T10 members are permitted to access this document.
+Other people may purchase the approved technical information bulletin through Global Engineering Documents (800-854-7179 or +1-303-792-2181).
+Ask for Global SCSI-2 Technical Information Bulletin #2 to purchase this document.

 Software layering standard for use with SCSI-2.